Marianne Simpson, a specialist in special education has put all of her heart in supporting children with autism in Vietnam for 17 years.

 After finishing the project, Marianne Simpson left Vietnam with a heavy heart.
 She was frustrated, acutely aware that children with learning difficulties were still not getting the support they needed.

 Will paves way

 After retiring from her job, Marianne returned to Vietnam for a second VSO placement in 2007, this time at the Nha Trang College of Pedagogy in the Central region of Vietnam.
 She was joined by her now-late husband Chris, who’d also retired.
 In Nha Trang city, Marianne met and became friends with Do Thi Hien, a Vietnamese teacher and VSO volunteer who’d studied special education.
-Side by side, they have achieved a lot together
+This partnership was the start of many achievements.

 “We opened an early intervention centre at the college where parents could bring their children for one-to-one sessions with teachers,” Marianne recalled.

 According to Marianne, since the center was founded, more and more kids with autism and their family had received the support they needed.
-Parents and kids travelled a long way to the center, but it was worth doing.
+Parents and kids travelled a long way to the center, but stated the reward was well worth the travel.
 Before the center was established, “many children hadn’t gone out of their homes much – their parents felt ashamed,” recalls Marianne.
 “Thanks to the new centre, however, they no longer felt the need to hide,” she says.

 At the same time, the initiative also benefited the student teachers, since it provided them with more opportunity to work with children.